fvmassoli/Keras-Behavioral-Cloning/writeup_report.md

 #### 4. Appropriate training data

-In order to train the model I acquire data by driving two laps clcokwise and two laps counterclockwise trying to stay as much as possible to the center of the road.
+In order to train the model I acquire data by driving two laps clockwise and two laps counterclockwise trying to stay as much as possible close to the center of the road.
 I also recored few times a "hard recovery" from the street side.

 During the training I used the center, left and right camera images taking into account the appropriate steering angle correction (utils.py file, lines 57-73).